silentjim1980/Develoment/Python/StreamPulse/readme.md

 I'm sure there are other ways to do this, this probably isn't the "correct" or right way.
 This is just the way I did it.

+I'll give 2 examples of what I wanted to do.
+1. There are a multitude of live streams out there.
+In particular, I wanted to be able to watch a particular 24/7/365 stream & not have to constantly have a separate browser window open to watch the stream when I already have a browser/monitor dedicated to the Blue Iris Web UI.
+Why not just add that live stream as a "camera" to the Blue Iris software?
+Well, I couldn't, hence this project.
+2. I wanted to be able to take a window (application), capture it & also add it as a camera source for Blue Iris.
+This project allows me to do both those things & probably much, much more if I so choose too.